Online Safety Act 2021

 The Online Safety Act 2021 is a law passed by the Parliament of Australia with the goal of improving online safety.

 Background

-In September 2019 the eSafety Commissioner issued a directive to internet service providers in Australia, requiring them to continue blocking websites hosting the video of the Christchurch mosque shootings.
+In September 2019, the eSafety Commissioner issued a directive to internet service providers in Australia, requiring them to continue blocking websites hosting the video of the Christchurch mosque shootings.

 Until the act, the eSafety Commissioner did not have formal powers enshrined in law.

 Provisions

 The act extends the remit of the eSafety Commissioner to include adult bullying and image-based abuse.

 Implementation

+Encryption

-In August 2021, the Australian Government opened its consultation on the Online Safety (Basic Online Safety Expectations) Determination 2021, a set of more detailed rules regarding how the law would be implemented in relation to encryption.
+In August 2021, the government opened its consultation on the Online Safety (Basic Online Safety Expectations) Determination 2021, a set of more detailed rules regarding how the law would be implemented in relation to end-to-end encryption on messaging services such as iMessage, WhatsApp, and Signal.
+Critics of the law argued that it was impossible for tech companies to detect unlawful content in encrypted messages without compromising user privacy or putting users data at risk of being hacked. eSafety Commissioner Julie Inman Grant has maintained the position that end-to-end encryption does not absolve services of responsibility for hosting or facilitating online abuse or the sharing of illegal content, particularly online child exploitation.

+Censorship

-In 2024, the Australian Government published the Online Safety (Relevant Electronic Services—Class 1A and Class 1B Material) Industry Standard 2024 which contains criteria relating to which content must be removed.
+In 2024, the government published the Online Safety (Relevant Electronic Services—Class 1A and Class 1B Material) Industry Standard 2024 which contains criteria relating to which content must be removed.
 Class 1A material typically refers to content relating to child exploitation and pro-terror content.
 Class 1B material refers to content including extreme violence, content related to the promotion of crime, and content related to illegal drugs.

-In 2025, was revealed in a court case that under the powers granted by the Act, that removal notices were being issued to social media companies for non-infringing content.
-The office of the e-Safety commissioner, which is responsible for submitting such notices, raised the argument that as the notice for removal was lodged for non-infringing content, that it was in fact not a removal notice and hence should not be subject to administrative review.
-Companies in receipt of these non-removal removal notices had no manner for distinguishing between legally enforceable removal notices (for which failure to comply is an offense under the Act) and non-enforceable notices for which the Act provides no provision.